sbtrn-devil/crtk/docs/api.md

 }
 ```

 Manual construction and throwing of `Cancellation` is not recommended, in order to ensure consistent 'catching `Cancellation` means that current coroutine is canceled' convention.
-For the same reason, if you are `.await`-ing on a coroutine that ends by throwing `Cancellation`, a wrapper `Error` is thrown into the awaiter's flow instead of the original `Cancellation`: the awaited coroutine canceled is abnormal result, but it isn't cancellation of the awaiter.
+For the same reason, if you are `.await`-ing on a coroutine that ends by throwing `Cancellation`, a wrapper `Error` is thrown into the awaiter's flow instead of the original `Cancellation`: unhandled cancellation of the awaited coroutine is abnormal result, but it isn't cancellation of the awaiter.
 However, the original `Cancellation` will still be accessible via `'CoroutineHandle'.error` (and this is the only allowed case for its `.error` to be different from value delivered to `.await`-ing callbacks).

-Note: if your coroutine catches `Cancellation`, then won't rethrow it and finish gracefully without attempting `yield *SYNCW()`-s, it will be considered a normal return.
+Note: if your coroutine catches `Cancellation`, then won't rethrow it and will finish gracefully without attempting any more `yield *SYNCW()`-s, it will be considered a normal return.

 ### .message: _any_